 Through the college’s student development programme I identified my strengths and goals, which I broke down into manageable steps as part of my development plan that the college helps me review termly and annually.
-I have also taken part in a range of involvement opportunities including co-facilitating and co-producing courses and seminars.
+I have also taken part in a range of involvement opportunities including co-facilitating and co-producing courses and workshops.
 As an Expert by Experience I hope that by sharing my story I can give others hope that recovery is possible for them too.

 Involvement with the college has been a hugely rewarding experience for me.
 Not only have I learnt new ideas and recovery strategies from others, but I have also tried to practise what I preach, which was particularly helpful during lockdown.
 Some long dormant professional skills have been revived, and I have also picked up some new skills, including overcoming my technophobia and Zooming like the rest of this brave new world.
 I feel more resilient now and am able to bounce back when things don’t go as well as I’d like.
 I hope I may have made a contribution to others’ learning and recovery, which gives me a warm glow of fulfilment.
 All this has increased my self-esteem, which was on the floor when I first started as a student with the college, and I feel a valued member of the college ‘family’.
 Most of all, I have met some amazing people and had some fun along the way.
 Thank you New Leaf recovery and Wellbeing College!